MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-retail-teams-templates.md

 ### Manager Collaboration

-The Manager Collaboration template is ideal for creating a team for a set of managers to collaborate across stores, regions, and so on.
-For example, if your organization has regions, you might create a Manager Collaboration team for the California region and include all the store managers in that region, along with the regional manager for that region.
+Use this template to create a team for a set of managers to collaborate across stores, regions, and so on.
+For example, if your organization has regions, you might create a team for the California region and include all the store managers in that region, along with the regional manager for that region.

 | Template type | TemplateId | Template channels |
 | ------------------ | -------------- | ----------------------------------------------------- |